Drake Bulldogs men's basketball: 2008–2017

-2018–present
+2018–2024

 On March 29, 2018, Creighton University assistant coach Darian DeVries was named the new head coach of the team.
 Devries led the Bulldogs to a regular season record of 23–8 and won the MVC Championship in his first year as head coach.
 Devries was named MVC Coach of the Year for his role in returning Drake to the top of The Valley.

 In 2020, Drake hosted Northern Iowa in a nationally televised game which was also the first Knapp Center sell out since the 2007-08 season.
 Drake lost in humiliating fashion to their instate conference rival scoring a season low 43 points in route to a 70-43 loss.
 Six days later at Arch Madness Drake scored a revenge upset against Northern Iowa, becoming the first team in tournament history to upset a 1-seed in the quarterfinal round 77-56.
 Drake would lose in the semifinal round to eventual tournament champion Bradley.
 Although the NCAA tournament was canceled due to the COVID-19 pandemic before brackets could be announced, the loss sent their instate rivals to the tournament bubble and many bracketologists expected the loss to cost Northern Iowa their chance at an at-large NCAA Tournament bid.
 Drake's upset also became the first time in school history a coach had led their team to back-to-back 20 win seasons in their first two seasons at the school.